ArnaudFerre/AtelierDeepLearningILES/workshops/workshop_01/README.md

 For this first DL workshop, we propose to work on a Named Entity Recognition task.

+## Requirements

+* You need to have a working [Python](https://www.python.org/) environment.
+You can either follow the instructions located in the `tools` directory at the root of the repository for a system-wide installation, or follow the [instructions](https://github.com/ArnaudFerre/AtelierDeepLearningILES/wiki) in the wiki for a local installation via miniconda.

+## Data

 Two corpora will be considered for the task:
 * The [NCBI Disease Corpus ](https://www.ncbi.nlm.nih.gov/CBBresearch/Dogan/DISEASE/), a corpus of PubMed abstracts annotated with disease mentions and concepts.